 It’s very easy to trade in gold ETF where you just need to have an online trading account to buy or sell at any time.

-There are a number of Gold ETFs in India.
+There are a number of Gold ETFs in India, and complete lists can be viewed on various financial sites.

 The Investment in gold is very prevalent in India from the days of our forefathers and holds importance even today.